gaamiranda/pipex-tester/README.md

 Tester for pipex(42 School)

-> This tester will check for leaks and open file descriptors
+> This tester also checks for leaks and open file descriptors

 > It will not check norminette

-**How to run the tester?
+**How to run the tester?**
 ```
 git clone https://github.com/gaamiranda/pipex-tester.git -> in the same directory as your Makefile
 cd pipex-tester